Why Women Stay in Abusive Relationships

 It is a known fact that many battered women stay in an abusive relationship much longer than they should.
 Or they leave and then come back, or they refuse to press charges against their abuser.

 For those who have never experienced abuse it is hard to understand why they just don't leave.
 And when they don't leave people tend to lose the incentive to help them and to feel compassion for them.
-But there are barriers to leaving that are not easily evident, but are important for others to realize so that the battered woman does not get futher abuse from those who are supposed to help her.
+But there are barriers to leaving that are not easily evident, but are important for others to realize so that the battered woman does not get further abuse from those who are supposed to help her.

 It is also important that others realize that when a woman leaves an abuser she is in extreme danger of her abuser killing her.
-So leaving must be very distreet, and handled with the help of people from the battered woman's shelter or her family, who can help her safely leave.
+So leaving must be very discreet, and handled with the help of people from the battered woman's shelter or her family, who can help her safely leave.

 The barriers to leaving: Why Women Stay

 •Economic dependence.
 How can she support herself and the children?

 •Fear of greater physical danger to herself and her children if they try to leave.

 •Fear of being hunted down and suffering a worse beating than before.